Faculty Mentoring - Overview

 In many colleges and universities, as in many professions, mentors—experienced individuals who know the profession and the university, and are invested in a protégé’s success—help orient and integrate new faculty.
 Read More

-RIT is committed to providing mentoring for all tenure‐track faculty members by helping them build a constellation or network of mentors.
+RIT is committed to providing mentoring for all faculty by helping them build a constellation or network of mentors.
 Mentoring exists in many forms throughout RIT, and faculty members are constantly devising new avenues to find and act as mentors.

 Mentoring is not just for new faculty.
-All pre-tenured faculty members can benefit from purposefully developing a network of contacts and advisors who can help them navigate different phases of their careers.
-Tenured faculty who act as mentors find they are reinvigorated by working closely with newer faculty and supporting their success.
+All faculty members can benefit from purposefully developing a network of contacts and advisors who can help them navigate different phases of their careers.
+Senior faculty who act as mentors find they are reinvigorated by working closely with newer faculty and supporting their success.

 As mentoring networks grow throughout RIT, we expect all faculty to develop knowledge, skills and relationships that will help them throughout their careers.
 I look forward to your participation in this important initiative.